Liz Dinnie

 Social, Economic and Geographical Sciences

-+44 (0)1224 395388 (*)
+T: +44 (0)1224 395388 (*)

-My research interests are around social change, sustainability and justice, including food and climate justice.
+My research interests are around social change, governance, sustainability and justice, including food and climate justice.
 I am interested in the ways in which different groups draw on knowledge and understandings, and how this influences relationships and institutional formation.
 I am also interested in the ways in which knowledge and authority enables and/or constrains forms of resistance and control, and the role of knowledge and power in socio-technical change.

 My research topics include rural and urban communities; community-led action tackling climate change; relationships between community food growing, local food systems and household food security.
+Increasingly I am looking at food systems including beyond the farm gate, and how food policy can take a systems-led approach to ensure food justice at all levels.

 Previous projects have included looking at conflict management between different land users; the relationship between the natural environment and human health; and the cultural/institutional aspects of hunting in Scotland, including cultural traditions but also property rights.